 Firsthand reports are extremely valuable.
 If the insurance company has a Facebook page, check out examples of back-and-forth with customers (remember online forums should always be taken with a grain of salt).
 Is the company responsive after someone files an insurance claim?
 Are they courteous after a car accident?
 Chances are that the way a company responds to other customers is how they will respond to you.

-Make sure your current discounts will carry over to your new company.
-Telematic and bundling discounts are typically the ones that will not automatically transfer — as a good driver discount might.
+Make sure your current car insurance discounts and perks will carry over to your new insurer.
+Telematic and bundling discounts are typically the ones that will not automatically transfer — as a discount for having a clean driving record might.
 If you are going to bundle, which is recommended, make sure you get a renters/homeowners quote with your new company.
 Telematics works a little differently based on your chosen company.

 Some insurance agents advise to you call your old company before canceling — which you're encouraged to do for a few reasons.
-First, ask if there are any cancelation fees.
+First, ask if there are any cancelation fees, especially if you are in the middle of your policy term.
 Depending on your company and when you cancel your policy, you can be charged a cancelation fee.
 Next, ask for a policy review.
 A policy review is basically a check-up on your current plan.
 You can speak with a company representative who can scan the policy for any discounts for which you qualify that weren’t available when you originally joined.
 Also, make sure that you aren’t being charged for tickets or accidents that should have by now fallen off your record.

 However, if you're calling to "price match" with your new provider, you're out of luck.
 Because of the way insurance is regulated, car insurance companies do not negotiate — even if you've been a loyal customer for years.
 In the end, your current company might already be giving you every possible discount on your insurance premium.
 Still, it never hurts to ask.